 During the implementation workshop, questions will arise as to how to organize the Agile teams with respect to the system architecture and solution purpose.
 Similar to organizing the ARTs themselves (see Create the Implementation Plan), there are two primary patterns for organizing Agile teams:

-- Features teams – are focused on user functionality and are optimized for fast value delivery.
+- Features teams – Are focused on user functionality and are optimized for fast value delivery.
 This is the preferred approach, as each is capable of delivering end-to-end user value.
 They also facilitate the growth of “T-shaped” individual skills.
-Feature teams

 Most ARTs have a mix of feature and component teams (see the Guidance article).
 However, ARTs should generally avoid organizing teams around a technical system infrastructure (architectural layer, programming language, middleware, user interface), as this creates many dependencies, impedes the flow of new features, and leads to brittle designs.